serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 > Because when compiled, *x* won't be there and Serenity has no way to know its variable name.
 Serenity entity system doesn't use an expression tree like in LINQ to SQL or Entity Framework.
 It makes use of very simple string / query builders.

-So, if wanted it to use *x* as an alias, we'd have to write it explicitly:
+If we want to use *x* as an alias, we'd have to write it explicitly:

 ```cs
 var x = MovieGenresRow.Fields.As("x");